jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

 8. Email (can not be changed, only copied)
 9. Auto deposit mailbox - specifies which mailbox will be used for incoming envelopes.
 If disabled - you will have to manually specify mailbox for each incoming envelope
 10. Signature settings - here you can create or update your e-ink signature
+11. Initials settings - here you can create or update your initials
-11. Register personal account
+12. Register personal account
-12. Register company account
+13. Register company account

 Do not forget to click on Save changes button after editing anything on this page